 Performance criteria

-3.1 Determine client signatories for the contract by reference to the Certificate of Title and supplementary documents where these are required.
+3.1 Determine client signatories for the contract by reference to the Record of Title and supplementary documents where these are required.

 Range includes but is not limited to – powers of attorney, incorporated companies, partnerships, sole traders, trusts, mortgagees, executors of estates.